 The National Cyber Policy Office (NCPO) was established in 2012.
-NCPO leads the development of cyber security policy advice and provides advice to the government on investing in cyber security activities, including the Computer Emergency Response Team (CERT).
+NCPO leads the development of cyber security policy advice and provides advice to the government on investing in cyber security activities.
+The NCPO also conducts outreach with the private sector on cyber security policy, and leads New Zealand's international engagement on cyber security policy (with MFAT)

 The Director of the NCPO is Paul Ash.